 We are a development stage specialty pharmaceutical company focused on the development and commercialization of innovative therapies for the treatment of acute and breakthrough pain.
 We were founded to solve the problems associated with post-operative intravenous patient-controlled analgesia, or IV PCA.
 Although widely used, IV PCA has been shown to cause harm to patients following surgery because of the side effects of morphine, the invasive IV route of delivery and the inherent potential for programming and delivery errors associated with the complexity of infusion pumps.
-We are preparing to initiate three Phase 3 clinical trials for our lead product candidate, the Sufentanil NanoTab PCA System, or ARX-01.
-The system is designed to address these problems by utilizing:
+In March 2012, we initiated the first of three Phase 3 clinical trials for our lead product candidate, the Sufentanil NanoTab PCA System, or ARX-01 System, or ARX-01.
+In April 2012, we initiated the second Phase 3 trial, an open-label active-comparator study.
+The final planned Phase 3 efficacy and safety study, a double-blind, placebocontrolled trial is expected to begin in the third quarter of 2012.
+We expect top-line data from all three Phase 3 trials in late 2012 or early 2013.